Follow Italianism

 Elderly people practicing physical exercises on the beach of Cattoica, Emilia Romagna

-You will need to request your VRE at consulate Italian in the country and city closest to where you legally reside.
+You will need to apply for your VRE at the Italian consulate in the country and city closest to where you legally reside.

 In theory, the minimum income required for VRE is around €31.000 (around R$14,300,00 per month) per person per year, or €31.000 plus around 20% combined income for couples, although experts warn that requirements vary hugely by consulate and appear to be getting stricter.